BlenderAddonsArchive/render-palette/README.md

 - Easily toggle Depth of Field (DOF) on and off for the active camera.
 - Select the desired camera for rendering from a list of available cameras.
+- Easily switch the camera orientation between square and portrait modes.
 - Customize camera properties and orientation directly from the Blender interface.

 ### Presets